 Annual Review Process Step by Step

-Stage 1 – Preparation before the Annual Review (week 1 – 5)
+Stage 1 – Preparation before the Annual Review (at least 6 weeks prior to review meeting date)

 Set the dates for annual reviews and invite parent/carers, child/young person, representatives from social care, health, EHC Plan Coordinator and any other relevant agencies.
 Ensure all invited are given at least 2 weeks’ notice (in reality 6 -8 weeks notice would enable professionals to plan diaries to attend where appropriate).